svrnm/incident-iq/README.md

 This script executes the following tasks:

 - Creating the *incident_events* schema in Analytics
-- (tbd) Creating the http action template to feed incident data into Analytics
+- Creating the http action template to feed incident data into Analytics
 - (tbd) Creating the business journey *incident_duration*

 Afterwards you can go into your "Alert&Respond" section and connect those health rules, that should be feed into Analytics, with the newly created action template.